viamrobotics/docs/docs/get-started/_index.md

 </div>

 At the core of Viam is the open-source `viam-server` executable which runs on a device and manages hardware and software for a machine.
-To use Viam with a machine, you create a configuration that contains components and services and you can choosen from a wide variety of available models for different resources.
+To use Viam with a machine, you create a configuration that contains components and services you choose from a wide variety of available models for different resources.
-For example, if you have a pet-feeding machine you might install `viam-server` on a Raspberry Pi and create a machine configuration using a camera model and a servo model for the hardware you are using.
+For example, if you are building a pet-feeding machine you might install `viam-server` on a Raspberry Pi and create a machine configuration using a camera model and a servo model for the hardware you are using.

-The Viam App provides the user interface for configuring your machine.
+The Viam app provides the user interface for configuring your machine.
 It allows you to configure builtin drivers or drivers from the Viam Registry.
 `viam-server` then manages and runs the drivers for the configured resources.
 As you configure your machine, you can test each resource to confirm it is working as expected.